-|500 yd swim||12:30||8-9 minutes|
+|500-yard swim||12:30||8-9 minutes|

 Step 2: Boot Camp Training

-All recruits will report to Great Lakes Illinois to attend basic military training.
-During Boot Camp, you will be required to take and pass the Special Warfare/Operations PST again.
-If you pass at Boot Camp you are officially in the pre-training community - meaning you will get orders to attend BUDS.
+All recruits will report to Great Lakes, Illinois, to attend basic military training.
+During boot camp, you will be required to take and pass the Special Warfare/Operations PST again.
+If you pass at boot camp, you officially are in the pre-training community -- meaning you will get orders to attend BUD/S.

-Step 3: Pre-Training Phase (post Boot Camp and Pre-BUD/s Training)
+Step 3: Pre-Training Phase (Post-Boot Camp and Pre-BUD/S Training)

-Option #2: Enlist and Serve in the Navy then Try Out for BUD/S
+Option #2: Enlist and Serve in the Navy, then Try Out for BUD/S

-This is a longer route to BUD/S and applies to enlisted as well as officers in the Navy who want to attend BUD/S. It is also the same route a former BUD/S student who did not graduate will have to do IF he wants to try to attend BUD/S again.
+This is a longer route to BUD/S and applies to enlisted as well as officers in the Navy who want to attend BUD/S. It is also the same route a former BUD/S student who did not graduate will have to do if he wants to try to attend BUD/S again.

-You have to route a special request chit up your chain of command and have to wait until you time at your present command is completed before leaving for BUD/S. Many have arranged a deal to re-enlist in the Navy IF they can attend BUD/S at the time of the end of their first enlistment.
-Of course you still have to meet all of the elevated standards.Navy SEAL and SWCC official site for more information.
+You have to route a special request chit up your chain of command and have to wait until your time at your present command is completed before leaving for BUD/S. Many have arranged a deal to re-enlist in the Navy if they can attend BUD/S at the time of the end of their first enlistment.
+Of course, you still have to meet all of the elevated standards.
+For more information, go to the Navy SEAL and SWCC official site.

 Options #3: Navy SEAL Officer Programs: US Naval Academy

-Options #4: Navy SEAL Officer Programs: Reserve Officer Training Corps
+Options #4: Navy SEAL Officer Programs: Reserve Officer Training Corps (ROTC)